 The powerful motor, durable wheels, and long-lasting battery add extra weight to the G4.
 At 38 pounds, this scooter is lighter than the higher-scoring models by 10 to 17 pounds.
 However, it is 10-15 pounds heavier than the lightest models in our tests.
 The heavier models also have higher recommended rider weights: the G4 is not recommended for people over 220 lbs.
 While it is cumbersome to carry long distances, it is easy to securely fold and unfold, making popping in and out of your car a breeze.
 If you seek a more lightweight and inexpensive option and are willing to sacrifice power and range, check out the Maxshot V1.
 It is about half the price and has enough range and power for most people.
 However, the G4 has a much smoother ride due to the pneumatic tires, while the Maxshot uses solid tires and has a much more unforgiving ride.
 Overall, for most people, the G4 is the model we recommend.

-To find out which electric scooters are the best in class, we regularly investigate all the top brands and models.
-Based on this research, we buy the models with the most promise of performing at a high level.
+First, we survey the market for the highest-performing models, the best values, and everything.
+We buy every model we test: manufacturers or marketing firms give no free models.
 We run each through a battery of comparative testing that pushes the machines to the limits of their performance, utility, and handling.
-These analyses include (but are not limited to) speed, hill-climbing ability, braking, battery longevity and recharge speed, and portability.
-We aim to simulate a consumer's highest demands on these machines and evaluate which could stand up to such impositions.
-Take a deeper look at our testing process to view our full test plan.
+These analyses include (but are not limited to) speed, hill-climbing ability, braking, battery longevity, and portability.
+We aim to simulate a consumer's highest demands on these machines and evaluate which could suit such impositions.
+Look at our testing process to view our full test plan.

 Range (25% of overall score weighting)